 - This ratio helps investors to get an idea of their exposure at the time of taking a position.

-Following are the disadvantages of this ratio:
+The following are the disadvantages of this ratio:

 - There may be cases of currency mismatch.
-This happens when there are no futures of the currency in which the investor has an exposure.
+This happens when there are no futures of the currency in which the investor has exposure.

 - Practically it isn’t easy to get a perfect hedge.